shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/LightingAgent/README.md

 # Lighting Agent

 The Lighting Transactive controls and coordination (TCC) agent interacts with volttron market service as a consumer of electricity.
 This agent represents light devices that provide lighting to building zones.
-The Lighting-TCC agent electronically “bid” on the cooling capacity based on price and desired occupant comfort level.
+The Lighting-TCC agent electronically “bid” on the luminosity of zones.
+Therefore, the price-illuminosity curve influences Lighting agent to reduce illuminosity of the zones.

 ## Lighting Agent Configuration